 If you are wondering about the status of a sales tax refund claim, need to process one, or are curious about your appeal options, consider a consultation with Sales Tax Helper.
 We are a team of sales tax consultants that lend our experience and expertise to help businesses manage and navigate their issues with state and local sales tax authorities.
 As Nucor Steel shows, handling sales tax matters can be complex and filled with rules that unfairly disadvantage taxpayers who simply want to pay what they owe and nothing more.
 Where possible, we work to tip those scales back toward the taxpayer’s favor as a cost-effective solution in sale tax defense.

-Schedule a free consultation with Sales Tax Helper about your refund claim or other sales tax issue.
+Schedule a consultation with Sales Tax Helper about your refund claim or other sales tax issue.